 After a few weeks of using hearing aids, some people get concerned that they are not able to hear as well without their aids as they could hear before they started wearing hearing aids.
 Whereas in reality, it is a misconception which occurs because their brain is tricking them.
 And all this is a matter of perception.
 But there is always another side of the story, where it all depends on the degree of hearing loss.

-On an average, a person with hearing loss at least waits seven to ten years before seeking help from a hearing healthcare professional.
+On average, a person with hearing loss at least waits seven to ten years before seeking help from a hearing healthcare professional (1800-121-4408).
 It’s most likely to experience progression in hearing impairment throughout that period of time.
 As a result, the brain gets customary to hearing impairment and begins to perceive that level of hearing ability as “normal.”
 The brain gets used to hearing fewer sounds.
 Therefore, straining to discern conversations.

 As soon as you begin using hearing aids, the brain will receive information it has not gotten in some time and becomes the new normal for you.
-The volume and striking clarity of sounds can be little unpleasant for the starting few weeks.
+The volume and striking clarity of sounds can be a little unpleasant for the starting few weeks.
 All this happens as your brain is trying to adjust and learn to recognize altogether new “normal” level of hearing ability.
 As soon as you get habitual to your hearing aid, your hearing loss becomes more noticeable when you aren’t wearing hearing devices.
 It must be noticed that without your aid, sounds around you seem drastically muted and hearing disability appears worse.
 Reason: because they are!!!
 It’s just that you notice it more as you have been experiencing better hearing with the help of hearing aids.

 The process is similar to the eyes’ ability to adjust according to the intensity of light.
 If you’ve been in a dark room for a while, you may see some shapes or even some shades of color.
 The moment the lights are turned on, it seems too bright.
 This is so because your eyes require time to adjust to the sudden change.
 Once they get adjusted, everything appears to be much clear and full of life.
 As the lights are turned off, those shapes and shades of colors are not visible anymore.
 Did you experience any progression in vision loss suddenly due to the exposure to light?
 NO, but now it’s clear about how limited was the visibility to your eyes in the dark.